VladRidun/VladRidun/README.md

 ### Hello friends!
 I'm Vlad!
 #### Software Engineer
 I have been working in the field of information technology for more than 11 years.
-I started my career as a software engineer, I am engaged in server and network administration.
+I started my career as a technical support engineer, I am engaged in server and network administration.
 He grew up to be a leading OT specialist in a large, cohesive OT team.
 In 2021, he became interested in Java development.
 I have completed my training and am now implementing a commercial project as a backend developer.